caltechlibrary/command-line-for-librarians/presentation.md

 + Go to http://orcid.org/my-orcid and sign in
 + Clik on "developer tools" in the upper menu
     + &#8658; https://orcid.org/developer-tools
+    + Verify your Email
+    + Register your "App"
 + Enable developer tools
     + after that is complete you can "Register for the free ORCID public API"
 + See this http://support.orcid.org/knowledgebase/articles/343182 for details

+(see images ORCID1.png - ORCID6.png)

+--

+# Getting started with ORCID

++ Goals were
+    + Know your "Client ID" (application id)
+    + Know your "Client Secret" (application private key)

 --